 You’ve no doubt caught on to the Coastal region with the Pacific Ocean to temp anyone, but just off the mainland you will find the majestic natural wonder of the world, Galapagos Islands.
 In the far east you will find, “elOriente or the Amazon Jungle and in the center of the country are The Andes Mountains otherwise known as “la Sierra.”

 Golf can be your gateway to visit 4 different worlds in one country.

-Ecuador has 7 golf courses: 4 of them in the city of Quito at more than 2700 meters above sea level, if dealing with the Andes Mountains isn’t enough you will have a number of rivers and streams to deal with.
-The capital city of Ecuador, Cuenca is 2,500 meters above sea level and you will find the 9-hole Cuenca Golf & Tennis Club while there are three courses on the Coast.
-One in Montecristi and 2 in Guayaquil the main port city and the largest city in the country.
+Ecuador has seven golf courses: four of them in the capital city of Quito at more than 2,700 meters above sea level, if dealing with the Andes Mountains isn’t enough you will have a number of rivers and streams to deal with too.
+Cuenca is 2,500 meters above sea level and you will find the 9-hole Cuenca Golf & Tennis Club and there are three additional courses on the Coast, one in Montecristi and two in Guayaquil the main port city and the largest city in the country.

 There are two more courses are in the works in the province of Manabí, Coastal region with another in Quito.
 Surprisingly Ecuador has about 3,500 golfers with one young lady Daniela Darquea who at 20 years of age has become the first Ecuadorian on the LPGA Tour.